 Welcome to my life.

-My name is Drew, and I am a lady, though I am not lady-like.
+My name is Drew, and I am a lady, though not very lady-like.
 Life started out very promising.
 I was a baby model and even have pictures with a fake family to prove it.
 Things went downhill from there.
 At two years old, I was diagnosed with cystic fibrosis (CF) a genetic disease that mostly affects my ability to breathe.
 I once told a woman named Elizabeth that I had CF, and she politely responded, "Isn't that deadly?"
 Yes, yes it is.
+Thanks for asking.